 Do horses suffer from jet lag?

-The main reason for this lack of of jet lag is down to the way that horses sleep.
+The main reason for this lack of jet lag is down to the way that horses sleep.
 We spend around a third of our day asleep but rather than having lots of little naps we get all of our sleep in one block.
-Horses on the other hand spend less than 15% of their day asleep with this being spread across the whole day, in fact an adult horse won’t spend more than ten minutes asleep at any one time.
+Horses, on the other hand, spend less than 15% of their day asleep with this being spread across the whole day, in fact, an adult horse won’t spend more than ten minutes asleep at any one time.

 On top of not suffering from jet lag horses do in actual fact travel better by air than they do but any other means.